 - Are irreversible by design

 - Are fast.
 Funds received are available for spending within minutes.

 - Cost very little, especially compared to other payment networks.

-- The supply of bitcoins is regulated by software and the agreement of users of the system and cannot be manipulated by any government, bank, organization or individual.
+- The supply of bitcoins is regulated by software and the agreement of users of the system and cannot be manipulated by any government, bank, organisation or individual.